 Globally, twenty-five percent of banks are publicly owned.
 They contribute to financial stability and economic success in China, Japan, Germany, Canada, Australia, India, and many other countries.

 In the US for the last century, we have had only one publicly-owned depository bank – the Bank of North Dakota – but its stellar record has shown what public banking can do for local economies.
-It was recently joined by two new publicly-owned US depository banks, the Native American Bank and the Bank of American Samoa.
+It was recently joined in 2018 by another public bank in American Samoa: the Territorial Bank of American Samoa.

 Other public banks with stellar records include the 200-year-old German public banks, which have been largely responsible for Germany’s revolution in renewable energy and its thriving economy; and China’s giant state-owned banks, which have funded massive infrastructure projects not only in China but in Southeast Asia and Africa.